Lateral Derived Optimization

 2. For each customer_id, compute the October totals, for this specific customer.

-The EXPLAIN output will look like so:
+The EXPLAIN output looks like this:

 Note the line with id=2: select_type is LATERAL DERIVED.
 And table customer uses ref access referring to customer.customer_id, which is normally not allowed for derived tables.